cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 Implemented.

 To-do list:
-- integrating the generation of parser/lexer into the codebase.
+- adding the CI workflow to check if make grammar is executed.
 ## Consequences

 ### Positive